jcosborn/qex/src/experimental/graph/DESIGN.md

 data language.

 Multi-output carriers may be heterogeneous.
-Slotwise combination and gradient accumulation therefore use each slot prototype's algebra, not a single erased `Gvalue` operator.
+Slotwise combination and gradient accumulation therefore use the contribution slot's algebra, not a single erased `Gvalue` operator, and accumulation does not recheck the original carrier prototype.
 Indexing a multi-output carrier still returns an erased fixed-slot expression; callers that know the slot type should cast it.

 If control flow must choose between slots, express that choice outside the indexing operation.

-`slotValue` exposes stored forward slot state, not a symbolic graph node.
+`storedSlot` exposes stored forward slot state, not a symbolic graph node.
 Callers should treat it as current only after evaluating the carrier or a consumer.